 Technology Access Program Request for Applications

-The Idaho INBRE Bioinformatics Core is excited to announce a Technology Access program open to biomedical investigators for projects that utilize core facilities in Idaho, Montana, New Mexico, and Wyoming.
-An array of biomedical research projects will be supported, including metabolomics, proteomics, transcriptomics, genomics, and imaging.
-Successful applications will receive funding to cover core facility costs for data collection and analysis, consulting, or student training.
-Typical funding levels are $3,000-5,000, but can be more (or less) depending on the project and budget justification.
+The Idaho INBRE Bioionformatics_Data Science Core is excited to continue its Technology Access program.
+This program is open to biomedical investigators for projects that utilize core facilities, primarily in Idaho, Alaska, Hawaii, Montana, New Mexico, Nevada, Wyoming.
+Projects utilizing core facilities in other states will also be considered.
+A broad array of biomedical research projects will be supported, including metabolomics, proteomics, transcriptomics, genomics, imaging and molecular characterizations.
+The technology access program will also support training at national centers for students and faculty that need to perform advanced analysis of big data sets, such as those encountered in transcriptomics or proteomic experiments.
+Successful applications will receive funding to cover core facility costs for data collection and analysis, consulting, or travel costs for training sessions.
+Typical funding levels are $3,000-6,000, but can be more (or less) depending on the project and budget justification.

 - Idaho biomedical researchers with an appointment at one of the Idaho INBRE partner institutions (BSU, BYU-I, COI, CSI, CWI, ISU, IVREF, LCSC, NIC, NNU, UI).